Bruh722/ccjs200/README.md

 <img src="/gfiles/jailtable3.png" width="800px">
 </p>

-* There is some complexity to these plots but they are valuable for comparing distributions.
+* There is some complexity to these plots but they are useful for comparing distributions.